 This won’t be a private dinner (unless you book it that way), and we had one other traveller who joined us.
 It’s a great way to meet new people from around the world, while dining on tasty food in a fantastic setting.
 Click here to learn more.

-Other Things To Do With 2 Days in Paris
+Other Things To Do With a Weekend Away in Paris

 If you don’t want to take the river cruise, it’s still nice to walk along the river.
 This is a great way to get away from the traffic of the busy streets and enjoy a quiet stroll.